Muhammad Yunus

 Bookmark

-What everyone can do to achieve that?
-According to Yunus, individuals and the economy are currently suffering anyway because of the coronavirus crisis.
-"But shouldn't we at least be prepared to suffer for the next generation and a better future, instead of suffering for having a world as before again?"
+What can everyone do to help?
+According to Yunus, people and the economy are suffering in the current world situation anyway.
+"But then shouldn't we be suffering for the next generation and a better future, rather than for a world as it was before?"

-"Sport is like a pyramid", Yunus explains: "The top consists of the top athletes, but the fundamental layer are the millions of recreational athletes, who look up to the world-class athletes."
-It is precisely this responsibility, that professionals and leaders should be aware of: "When athletes say they don't want to go back to the old world, people will listen to them.
+For Yunus, sport is "a very, very essential component for a better world".
+How can this work?
+"Sport is like a pyramid"explains Yunus: the top athletes are at the top, below them are the millions of recreational athletes who look up to the world-class athletes.
+It is precisely this role model function that professionals and those responsible must become aware of: "When athletes say that they don't want to go back to the old world, people will listen to them.
 They are role models!"